 I never wanted my students to know that some groups had “harder” or “easier” work than another group.
 So here’s what I came up with: I created math centers that came in TWO levels.

-For example, if I used a place value center, I would have some students complete a two-digit version, while others would complete a three-digit version.
-If we’re telling time, some students will tell time to the quarter hour, while others will tell time to the nearest five minutes.
+For example, if we’re working on telling time, some students will practice time to the quarter-hour, while others will practice to the nearest five minutes.

 The best part: the differentiation is inconspicuous!
 The centers are almost identical!
-Just like in this Halloween themed set of differentiated centers below, there are two levels: one for 3-digit place value and another for 2-digit place value.
+In this December-themed set of differentiated centers below, there are two levels: one for 3-digit place value and another for 2-digit place value.

 You can find tons of differentiated centers for 1st & 2nd grade here!